jlpteaching/ECS154B/lab1/lab1.md

 The `src/` directory:

 - `main/scala/`
   - `components/`: This contains a number of components that are needed to implement a CPU.
 You will be filling in some missing pieces to these components in this lab.
-You can also all of the interfaces between components defined in this file.
+You can also find all of the interfaces between components defined in this file.
   - `five-cycle/`: This is the code for the five cycle CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 3.
   - `pipelined/`: This is the code for the pipelined CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 4.
   - `single-cycle/`: This is the code for the single cycle CPU.
 Right now, this is just an empty template.
 You will implement this in Lab 2.
-  - `configuration.scala`: Contains a simple class to configure the CPU. **Do not modify**
+  - `configuration.scala`: Contains a simple class to configure the CPU. **Do not modify.**
   - `elaborate.scala`: Contains a main function to output FIRRTL- and Verilog-based versions of the CPU design.
-You can use this file by executing `runMain CODCPU.elaborate` in sbt.
-More details below. **Do not modify**
+You can use this file by executing `runMain CODCPU.elaborate` in `sbt`.
+More details below. **Do not modify.**
   - `simulate.scala`: Contains a main function to simulate your CPU design.
 This simulator is written in Scala using the [Treadle executing engine](https://github.com/freechipsproject/treadle).
 You can execute the simulator by using `runMain CODCPU.simulate` from sbt.
 This will allow you to run *real RISC-V binaries* on your CPU design.
-More detail about this will be given in Lab 2. **Do not modify**
+More detail about this will be given in Lab 2. **Do not modify.**
-  - `top.scala`: A simple Chisel file that hooks up the memory to the CPU. **Do not modify**
+  - `top.scala`: A simple Chisel file that hooks up the memory to the CPU. **Do not modify.**
 - `test/`
-  - `java/`: This contains some gradescope libraries for automated grading. **Feel free to ignore.**
+  - `java/`: This contains some Gradescope libraries for automated grading. **Feel free to ignore.**
   - `resources/riscv`: Test RISC-V applications that we will use to test your CPU design and that you can use to test your CPU design.
   - `scala/`
     - `components/`: Tests for the CPU components/modules. **You may want to add additional tests here.
 Feel free to modify, but do not submit!**
     - `cpu-tests/`: Tests the full CPU design. **You may want to add additional tests here in future labs.
 Feel free to modify, but do not submit!**
-    - `grading/`: The tests that will be run on gradescope.
-Note: These won't work unless you are running inside the gradescope docker container.
-They should match the tests in `components` and `cpu-tests`. **Do not modify** (Well, technically, you *can* modify, but it will be ignored when uploading to gradescope.)
+    - `grading/`: The tests that will be run on Gradescope.
+Note: these won't work unless you are running inside the Gradescope docker container.
+They should match the tests in `components` and `cpu-tests`. **Do not modify.** (You *can* modify, but it will be ignored when uploading to Gradescope.)

 ### More information

-For more details on how each component works, the I/O, etc. see the given code.
+For more details on how each component works (the I/O, etc.), see the given code.

 # Grading

-Grading will be done on gradescope.
+Grading will be done on Gradescope.
-See [Submission](#Submission) for more information on how to submit to gradescope.
+See [Submission](#Submission) for more information on how to submit to Gradescope.

 |                    |     |
 |--------------------|-----|